UBC-CS/cpsc455/about/syllabus_bits/course_teaser.md

-This course will be a LOT of fun, you'll get lots of practice doing a lot of Python, and you'll learn some cool things.
+This course will be a LOT of fun, you'll get lots of practice writing a lot of code, and you'll learn some cool things from industry folks.

-By the end of the course, you'll (hopefully) feel super comfortable with algorithms and programming.
-Strap in, it will be a wild ride!!

 <!--
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.